 Tall, lanky and with light blue eyes, readers have come to recognise his haphazard approach which often leaves him worn down, at his wit’s end, and in need of a bath.
 Yet behind that there’s a remarkable ability to multi-task as he negotiates the various players, leads, and far-flung locations in a case.
 Sometimes he juggles various aspects of a case alongside a love interest, and his personal and professional lives are mangled together.
 In the early books, he’s protected by his friend and superior in the Oslo police, Bjarne Møller, despite his madcap investigative style.
 But later on he comes into a lot of conflict with his boss.

-Maybe the best thing about reading Harry Hole is Jo Nesbo’s writing (pictured right).
+Maybe the best thing about reading a Harry Hole novel is Jo Nesbo’s writing (pictured above).
 At his most fluent, the narrative takes on a dreamlike quality as Hole rushes through the investigation blurring fact and feeling.
 It becomes like a stream of consciousness and Hole seems to glide through life, while at the same time catching all of its sharp edges.
 He may or may not feel the pain, but eventually he comes up with the information required to solve a case.

 Nesbo plays with interesting aspects of history – Norway’s, Australia’s, Yugoslavia’s, even that of the gypsies – to give his stories greater depth and plenty of texture.
 However, he’s also a master of structured plotting and loves to engineer detailed set-pieces.
 There’s a theatre scene in The Bat that will have you holding your head in wonder, as someone in the story loses theirs.
 And, the concluding chapters of The Devil’s Star, Redeemer and Phantom will leave you stunned.
 Nesbo isn’t the rising star of Scandinavian crime fiction any longer: he has the leading role!

 The series starts in the most un-Nordic location possible as Harry Hole lands in Sydney, Australia.
 He’s there at the request of the Australian police, who are investigating the murder of Norwegian TV presenter Inger Holter.
 Her body, beaten and raped, has been recovered from the sea beneath a cliff.
 They don’t really want Hole’s help.
 His presence is merely to allay worries that Scandinavian tourism will dry up with the negative press.
 Working with Andrew Kensington, an Aboriginal member of the Sydney homicide team, Hole wades right in, making friends and enemies in the Bohemian quarter of Sydney where Inger worked.
 He and Kensington chase down some leads that take them into the Outback looking for a drug dealer, and we get a perspective on the Aboriginal experience.
-Perhaps because of its non-Norwegian setting, The Bat was only released in October 2012, after seven other Harry Hole thrillers had already appeared in English.
+Perhaps because of its non-Norwegian setting, The Bat was only translated in October 2012, after seven other Harry Hole thrillers had already appeared in English.
 Read our review here.

 Buy now on Amazon